HelloThereMatey/Bootleg_Macro/README.md

 ### Correlation tool:
 - Look at rolling correlations between any two time series.

-### Central bank global money index "NetLiquiity":
+### Central bank global money index "NetLiquidity":
 - Aggregated customizable index that shows the sum of the major central bank balance sheets.
 Included more elaborate index for the Fed (Net liquidity).
 - Option to add other data sources such as the Bank-term funding program (BTFP balance), Fed remittances and governments deficits.
 - Compare the liquidity index with up to 5 comparison assets.